 Summary

-The Advanced Coarse Sun Sensor (ACSS) by Solar MEMS offers high reliability and radiation hardness for the most demanding LEO and GEO missions.
+The Solar MEMS Advanced Coarse Sun Sensor (ACSS) is designed for LEO, MEO, and GEO missions.
 The ACSS is a device for sun-tracking and attitude determination.
-This sensor measures the incident angle of sun ray in two orthogonal axes, providing a high sensitivity based on the geometrical dimensions of the design.
+This sensor measures the incident angle of sun rays in two orthogonal axes, providing a high sensitivity based on the geometrical dimensions of the design.

 - 2 orthogonal axes